 When applying for grad school, you’ll need to submit a personal statement along with the other requirements.
 Your personal statement helps the selection committee understand your goals, passion, and ambitions.

-Unlike undergraduate admissions that largely rely on academic performance, grad school selection considers a broader range of factors.
-This is because committees know that success at grad school is about more than just academic performance – you also need to be motivated, disciplined, and driven.
+Admissions committees know that success at grad school is about more than just academic performance – prospective students also need to be motivated, disciplined, and driven.

 Some programs have very strict requirements for what should be included in their personal statements for graduate school, while others leave it more open.
 Regardless, you’ll need to demonstrate that you are a strong candidate and will excel in their program.

-Tips for Writing a Winning Personal Statement for Graduate School
+Tips for Writing a Winning Grad School Personal Statement

 Your personal statement could make all the difference in getting into your dream grad school and setting you on the path for an exceptional career.
 Although the best personal statement can vary depending on where you’re applying, there are some things that all the best personal statements examples for graduation school have in common.

-So let’s take a look at some top tips on how to write a personal statement for grad school.
+So let’s take a look at some top tips on how to write a personal statement for graduate school.

 1. Check the Guidelines